neuralmagic/deepsparse/src/deepsparse/image_classification/README.md

 # Image Classification Inference Pipelines

-[DeepSparse] Image Classification integration allows serving and benchmarking sparsified image classification models.
-This integration enables leveraging the [DeepSparse] Engine to run inference with GPU-class performance directly on the CPU.
+[DeepSparse] Image Classification integration allows accelerated inference, serving, and benchmarking of sparsified image classification models.
+This integration allows for leveraging the [DeepSparse] Engine to run sparsified image classification inference with GPU-class performance directly on the CPU.

 The [DeepSparse] Engine takes advantage of sparsity within neural networks to reduce compute as well as accelerate memory-bound workloads.